-Lynn Saxton Award for the Outstanding Medical Technology Student
+Lynn Saxton Award for the Outstanding Medical Laboratory Sciences Student

 This award is given to an outstanding Medical Laboratory Sciences student each year.
 The award is given in honor of the first Director of the Medical Laboratory Sciences Program at UNM, Lynn Saxton.
 The award is based on academic abilities, leadership abilities, and professionalism exhibited.
+Faculty nominate students in the spring.
 The awardee receives a monetary award and certificate and has their name added to the plaque that remains at Med Lab Sciences.